The League of Extraordinary Gentlemen (film): Plot

-In 1899, a terrorist group led by the Fantom breaks into the Bank of England to steal Leonardo da Vinci's blueprints of Venice's foundations.
-They then kidnap several German scientists while blowing up a zeppelin factory.

-The British Empire sends Sanderson Reed to Kenya Colony to recruit adventurer and hunter Allan Quatermain, who had retired following the death of his son.
-Quatermain at first refuses until a group of assassins is sent to kill him, resulting in the death of his longtime friend, Nigel.
-In London, Quatermain meets "M", who explains that the Fantom plans to start a world war by bombing a secret meeting of world leaders in Venice.
-To prevent this, M is forming the latest generation of the League of Extraordinary Gentlemen, consisting of Quatermain, Captain Nemo, vampire chemist Mina Harker, and invisible thief Rodney Skinner.
+In 1899, a terrorist group led by the "Fantom" robs the Bank of England for Leonardo da Vinci's blueprints of Venice's foundations, kidnaps German scientists, and destroys a Zeppelin factory in Berlin.
+With the British and German Empires threatening to start a world war, a British emissary named Sanderson Reed travels to Kenya Colony to recruit retired adventurer and hunter Allan Quatermain.
+He initially refuses until assassins attempt to kill him.
+After defeating them, he agrees.
+In London, Quatermain meets Reed's boss "M", who explains that the Fantom intends to profit from the world war and is going to attack the world's leaders at a conference in Venice in three days.
+To prevent this, M forms the League of Extraordinary Gentlemen and recruits Quatermain, Captain Nemo, vampire scientist Mina Harker, and invisible thief Rodney Skinner.

 The League travels to the London Docklands to recruit Dorian Gray, Mina's former lover who is immortal due to a missing cursed portrait.
-The Fantom and his assassins attack but the League, aided by U.S. Secret Service Agent Tom Sawyer, fends them off.
-Gray and Sawyer join the League.
-They then capture Edward Hyde in Paris, who transforms back into his alter ego, Dr. Henry Jekyll, and joins the League after being offered amnesty.
-The League travels to Venice in Nemo's submarine, the Nautilus, but they soon deduce there may be a mole on board when a camera's flash powder residue is found in the wheelhouse and one of Jekyll's transformation formulas disappears.
-Suspicion falls on the missing Skinner.
+The Fantom and his assassins attack the League, but U.S. Secret Service Agent Tom Sawyer intervenes and helps them fend off the attack, forcing the Fantom and his men to retreat.
+Sawyer then reveals he was sent by the U.S. to join the effort to stop the Fantom.
+After he and Gray join the League, they capture Edward Hyde in Paris, who transforms back into his alter ego Dr. Henry Jekyll, who also joins the League after being offered amnesty for his crimes.
+While traveling to Venice in Nemo's submarine, the Nautilus, Jekyll experiences trouble controlling Hyde while the other Leaguers deduce a mole is on board after discovering a camera's flash powder residue in the wheelhouse and someone stole a vial of Jekyll's transformation formula.
+Suspicion falls on Skinner, but he is nowhere to be found.